ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Video showing VikingVillage (Seurat) 6DoF GearVR version.
 </p>

+You can use the touchpad on the side of the headset to recenter the view when you notice misalignment.

 # Installation on Daydream and iPhone

-I do not have access to a Daydream or iPhone so I did not dare to upload a version for those devices.
+I do not have access to a Daydream or iPhone so I did not upload a version for those devices yet.

-Daydream: You can download one of the project folders and in the build settings simply switch to Daydream.
-I would recommend to use a cardboard project like "BoxyRoomChardboard" and not one of the GearVR projects because I had some issues reverting a former GearVR project back to cardboard.
+Daydream user: You can simply switch a cardboard project over to Daydream inside the Unity project ("BoxyRoomChardboard") under the build settings, XR settings replace Cardboard with Daydream.
+I will upload a version specifically build for Daydream users soon.

-iPhone: You should look at [this project](https://github.com/andrewnakas/ARKit-Cardboard-VR/blob/master/README.md) first for a quick solution.
-You can also activate ARKit tracking with vuforia fusion.
-You might need to adjust the Vuforia settings so that Device Tracker is activated to get positional tracking to work but I am not 100% sure I just did it for ARCore where it is a bit different.
+iPhone user: You should look at [this project](https://github.com/andrewnakas/ARKit-Cardboard-VR/blob/master/README.md) first for a quick solution.
+You can also activate ARKit tracking with vuforia fusion or use the ARFoundation.
+I will look into ARFoundation maybe I can upload a iPhone version as well in the near future.

 # TODO's and future work: